inkanfung/LoanCalculator/KanOnerioSolution/README.md

     }
 }

-# 2.Incorporating a timeseries of base interest rates instead of a fixed rate.
+# 2. Incorporating a timeseries of base interest rates instead of a fixed rate.

 1. First idea that came to mind was using a Map stores the holidays as key-value pairs. where the key is a LocalDate object representing the date of the holiday, and the value is a String representing the name of the holiday.